-Domestic income tax is calculated at the Malaysian statutory tax rate of 25% (2014: 25%) of the estimated assessable (loss)/profit for the year.
-The domestic statutory tax rate will be reduced to 24% from the current year's rate of 25%, effective from year of assessment 2016.
-The computation of deferred tax as at 31 March 2015 has reflected these changes.
+Domestic income tax is calculated at the Malaysian statutory tax rate of 24% (2015: 25%) of the estimated assessable (loss)/profit for the year.
+Year of assessment 2016 onwards, the domestic statutory tax rate will be remain 24%.
+The computation of deferred tax as at 31 March 2016 has reflected these changes.